jeanmaxcacacho/CSCI51.02-labs/Lab5_CacachoFerolZabala/Lab5_CacachoFerolZabala_readme.txt

 to the console when cin.fail() is true, however the program itself does not have logic to "correct" values.

+Improperly formatted input will yield invalid values for the coordinates because of how values are read from cin, garbage values will be printed onto the stream with output from stderror.
+Streams read from cin after the main for loop will still output the correct manahattan distances however will terminate the program with an error.

 The variable T is initialized from the top of the plain text file, the next expected value is then N. T is used as the main value to "iterate over" as this contains the amount of test cases inside a text file.
 For initializing Point3D struct instances inside the array however